faustovaz/gastos/README.md

 # Gastos

-A simple and small webapp written with python and flask
+A simple webapp written in Python and Flask!